-On the first leg of our tour, we had a chance to view Jensen’s citrus and date palm trees at Mesa West Ranch.
-Jensen’s trees are watered with drip irrigation, which works well for desert trees like date palms that need water at the roots but don’t like humidity or water on their branches.
+On the first leg of our desert farming tour, we had a chance to view Jensen’s citrus and date palm trees at Mesa West Ranch.
+Jensen’s trees use drip irrigation.
+This technique works well for desert trees like date palms that need water at the roots but don’t like humidity or water on their branches.

 Next we moved on to the desert pepper crop, which we learned about from Ellen Way of Prime Time Produce.
-Prime Time is the largest year-round grower, packer, and shipper of multi-colored peppers in the country; you have most likely seen their products at Costco, Safeway, Whole Foods, or one of your local grocery stores.
-These pepper crops are planted in raised beds wrapped in plastic mulch.
+Prime Time is the largest year-round grower, packer, and shipper of multi-colored peppers in the country.
+You have most likely seen their products at Costco, Safeway, Whole Foods, or one of your local grocery stores.
+These pepper crops grow in raised beds wrapped in plastic mulch.
 Drip tape runs through the beds to provide drip irrigation to the pepper plants.

-As the drought issue continues to threaten California’s crops, Way notes that new irrigation methods, particularly drip irrigation, have made it possible for farmers to do more with less water.
+Nevertheless, the drought issue continues to threaten California’s crops.
+But Way says that new irrigation methods, particularly drip irrigation, have made it possible for farmers to do more with less water.
 “In Coachella Valley, farmers use slightly less water that we did 50 years ago and we grow four times as much product,” says Way.

-That parallels with statewide figures compiled by the Calfornia Farm Water Coalition showing that agricultural production has increased by 58.5 percent in California between 1967 and 2007, while applied water in agriculture declined 14.5 percent over that same time period.
+That parallels with statewide figures compiled by the Calfornia Farm Water Coalition.
+Those figures show that agricultural production has increased by 58.5 percent in California between 1967 and 2007, while applied water in agriculture declined 14.5 percent over that same time period.
 Additionally, from 2003 through 2013, California farmers invested more than $3 billion upgrading the irrigation systems on more than 2.6 million acres.
 “I don’t think there’s a farmer out there who says, ‘How much water can I waste today?'” adds Way.

 So if you’ve ever wondered how fresh fruits and vegetables grow in a desert climate, now you know.
-After years of careful study and water planning, farmers are able to deliver all of those fresh fruits and veggies that we’ve come to expect, at a reasonable price, throughout the year.
+It took years of careful study and water planning.
+And yet now farmers are able to deliver all of those fresh fruits and veggies that we’ve come to expect, at a reasonable price, throughout the year.

-Many thanks to the California Farm Water Coalition for the farm tour.
+Many thanks to the California Farm Water Coalition for the desert farming tour.
 We did not receive compensation for this post.
 All opinions expressed are our own.